 - October 17, 2017: City Council approves settlement package from Sound Transit, which also ensures that bus/rail operations will be focused at the Park & Ride on North Mercer Way, and not on 80th Ave.

 - May 11, 2015: Mayor Bassett transmitted a formal letter to Sound Transit indicating the full City Council's rejection of the Bus Intercept proposal.

 - May 1, 2015: Sound Transit letter responding to the City's memo.

 - April 20, 2015: The City met with Sound Transit and King County Metro and determined the current proposal could not be accepted by the City Council.

 - March 30, 2015: City memo regarding the Bus Intercept concept and Sound Transit funding update.

-- June 16, 2014: Based on a Study Session presentation to City Council by Sound Transit and King County Metro, Mayor Bruce Bassett made the following summary comments about the Bus/Rail Interconnection Study:
+- June 16, 2014: Based on a Study Session presentation to City Council by Sound Transit and King County Metro, Mayor Bruce Bassett commented on the likely inadequacy of the proposal.

-Click here to view the East Link Project Final Environmental Impact Statement (FEIS)
+Click here to view the East Link Project Final Environmental Impact Statement, July 2011 (FEIS)